 With a name like Wonder Woman, it's no surprise that the DCEU's long awaited heroine is an absolute badass with goddess-like powers.
-An Amazon brought to life by Zeus, as she tells a dumbfounded Steve Trevor in the trailer for the upcoming Wonder Woman movie, Diana was granted exceptional abilities that range from telepathy to teleportation — depending on the comic books you look at.
+An Amazon brought to life by Zeus, as she tells a dumbfounded Steve Trevor in the Wonder Woman movie, Diana was granted exceptional abilities that range from telepathy to teleportation — depending on the comic books you look at.

 The Lasso Of Truth